gittyvas/google-ad-clicker-premium/README.md

     * There is a limit of 2048 characters.
 If the length of the message exceeds this, it will be truncated.

+* **send_to_android**: Send links to open on connected Android mobile device.
+Used with `run_ad_clicker.py` and `run_in_loop.py`.

+    * Note that mobile device must be connected to the same wireless network or directly via USB cable for one of these usages.

+    * If you have less devices(n) than browsers you run, first n browsers will be assigned to n devices.

+    * ADB setup steps
+        1. Open your phone’s **Settings**.
+        2. Scroll down to **About phone**.
+        3. Find **Build number** (usually under Software Information).
+        4. Tap Build number 7 times.
+You should see a message like "You are now a developer!"
+        5. Go back to Settings, and you will now see a **Developer options** menu.
+        6. Open **Developer options** and enable **USB Debugging**.

+        7. Install ADB on your computer
+            * `sudo apt install adb`

+            * See [here](https://www.xda-developers.com/install-adb-windows-macos-linux/) or [here](https://www.howtogeek.com/125769/how-to-install-and-use-abd-the-android-debug-bridge-utility/) for Windows.

+        8. Verify installation
+            * `adb version`

+        9. Connect your phone to your computer via USB.
+            * When prompted on your device, select Allow USB Debugging.

+        10. Check if ADB recognizes your device by running `adb devices`.
+            * If you see your device’s ID, the connection is successful.

+    * You can also use ADB wirelessly without a USB cable.

+        1. Connect your phone to your computer via USB and enable USB Debugging as explained before.
+        2. Run the following command.
+            * `adb tcpip 5555`

+        3. Disconnect the USB cable and find the phone’s IP address (Settings > About phone > Status).
+        4. Connect ADB to your phone wirelessly.
+            * `adb connect <phone_ip>:5555`

+    * Shopping ads will still be opened on browser.

+        <video src="assets/send_to_android_recording.mp4"></video>

 <br>